 Are volunteers still collecting food in the Grayco parking lot on Saturday mornings?

 No – we made it easier for people to donate food by not having to search for us during certain hours.
-But we also have a collection bin at Grayco for those in the habit of dropping by there on their way home.
+But there’s a collection bin at Grayco for those who found this a convenient way to donate food.

 Why keep the food on Hilton Head Island?